CityUHK-CompBio/DeepCC/README.md

 DeepCC: a deep learning-based framework for cancer classification

 ### Dependencies
-DeepCC dependes on MXNet framework, supporting both multiple CPUs and GPUs.
-Please install MXNet first according to their instruction.
+This branch DeepCC dependes on keras framework, supporting only multiple CPUs currently.
+Please install [keras](https://keras.rstudio.com/) in R first accroding to the instruction.

 ### Installation
 You can install DeepCC from GitHub directly using devtools.